What is evangelistic preaching? Should we not to give an invitation to follow Christ?

 Let me ask you this?

 What do you think?
-How do you handle invitations in your preaching and evangelism?
+How do you handle invitations in your evangelistic preaching and personal evangelism?